raifazhar/CC/readme.md

 # LLVM IR Code Explanation

 ## Overview
 This program is written in C++ and utilizes the LLVM framework to generate LLVM Intermediate Representation (IR) for a variadic arithmetic function.
-The generated function performs different arithmetic operations based on a switch case, supporting addition, subtraction, multiplication, and division.
+The generated function performs different arithmetic operations based on a opcode it supports addition, subtraction, multiplication, and division.

 ## Key Components